 - Knife (military tactical type)

 I didn’t even need to measure at all I just counted the seams.
-I started by finding the relative center by counting how many seams from the outside would fit the pipe.
+I started by finding the relative centre by counting how many seams from the outside would fit the pipe.

 I marked this spot with a silver sharpie.
 I then rolled the pipe back until I could roll enough of the carpet around the pipe to cover it.

-I cut some slits where I thought I should bring the hooks through.
+I cut some slits where I thought I should bring the hooks through for my DIY grass hammock.

 I then tucked the end of the carpet between the hook and the pipe to keep it in place.